inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 There are no strict criteria of validation for a stage to be called successful: similarly to most modern methodologies, setting a good cadence is more important than the actual results obtained at each iteration.
 Thus, prefer multiple short ROSTI iterations over a long, "perfection-achieving" redesign of the system.
-The first is proven to be better in the long run, as practicing multiple times improves the quality of results.
+The first way is proven to be better in the long run, as practicing multiple times improves the quality of results.
 The latter is not only impractical, it is often impossible to achieve.

 ![ROSTI methodology graph](/images/posts/sustainable-performance-rosti.png)